On the Structure of Wave Functions in Complex Chern-Simons Theory: The structure of the wave function

 \section{The structure of the wave function}

 In this section, we study the non-perturbative wave function $\chi_{\CK}(u;\hbar)$ introduced in Section~\ref{sec: theory} by exploiting ideas from topological string theory.
-In particular, we propose various new conjectures on the structure of this wave function, which are motivated by similar results in the open version of the TS/ST correspondence~\cite{kpamir, mz-wv,mz-wv2, szabolcs} and by our detailed analysis of the examples presented in Section~\ref{sec: examples}.
+In particular, we propose new conjectures on the structure of this wave function, which are motivated by similar results in the open version of the TS/ST correspondence~\cite{kpamir, mz-wv,mz-wv2, szabolcs} and by the evidence presented in Section~\ref{sec: examples}.
 In the following, we will not explicitly indicate the knot $\CK$ to avoid the cluttering of notation.